phetsims/quantum-measurement/doc/implementation-notes.md

   Scenery nodes in charge of the layout and interaction of the preparation and measurement areas.
 The models have Properties that represent the state of the system in the preparation and measurement areas.
 - **Histograms** - All screens have a variation of the measurement histogram, and also sometimes variation within the very same screen depending on mode selection (single vs. continuous for example).
-So the class had to be furnished with all the possible options, and in fact, the biggest part of that file is code controlling the different ways to display a number (number, rate, fraction, percentage, etc).
+Thus, the class had to be furnished with all the possible options, and in fact, the biggest part of that file is code controlling the different ways to display a number (number, rate, fraction, percentage, etc).
 - **Bloch Sphere** - Since we have a screen with that name, and it's also a component used in two screens, here are the